cdklabs/cdk-atmosphere-service/API.md

 - *Type:* string

 ARN of an Admin role in the account.
+This role must be pre-created and.

-This role must be pre-created
+Allow the service itself to assume it. (for cleanup)
-and allow the service to assume it.
+- Allow the service caller to assume it. (for executing tests)

 ---